hawkinsw/CPPTimes/writing-functions.md

 ## Functions

 We have already learned how to _call_ functions but we now want to know how to _write our own_ functions.
-Before we do that, let's remind ourselves about the purpose of functions: A function is a means to collect "statements that perform[] a specific task" in order to "break down a problem into small, manageable pieces."
+Before we do that, let's remind ourselves about the purpose of functions: A function is a means to collect "statements that perform[] a specific task" and use those grouped statements in order to "break down a problem into small, manageable pieces."
 A function can generate a value, perform some process or both generate a value and perform some process.
 The _call_ to a function that generates a value is just like any other expression and can be used (with some caveats) anywhere any expression can be used!

 Every function has 4 components: